Everyone Ages 16 and Older Can Get a Booster Shot

 Choosing Your COVID-19 Booster Shot

-You may choose which COVID-19 vaccine you receive as a booster shot.
+If you are 18 years or older you may choose which COVID-19 vaccine you receive as a booster shot.
 Some people may prefer the vaccine type that they originally received, and others may prefer to get a different booster.
 CDC’s recommendations now allow for this type of mix and match dosing for booster shots.

 Scheduling Your Booster Shot

 If you need help scheduling your booster shot, contact the location that set up your previous appointment.
 If you need to get your booster shot in a location different from where you received your previous shot, there are several ways you can find a vaccine provider.
-IF YOU RECEIVED

 What to Expect during and after Your Booster Shot Appointment